 We're now beginning to catch up a little bit.

-You saw that there was ten kids in Israel were accused of raping a woman in Cyprus, and now she's been arrested for making a false accusation.
+You saw that those 10 kids in Israel were accused of raping a woman in Cyprus, and now she's been arrested for making a false accusation.

-In London, there was a guy who accused every prominent person uh of um uh all kind of horrible crimes.
+In London, there was a guy who accused every prominent person of all kinds of horrible crimes.

 Now he's been arrested.

-So I'm gonna fight back till the day I die, and when I die, my children will continue the fight, and my grandchildren.
+So I'm going to fight back till the day I die, and when I die, my children will continue the fight and my grandchildren.

 So I will never give up, and I thank you for giving me an opportunity to proclaim my unequivocal innocence.